carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### Elastic Container Service (ECS)

 - It is a highly scalable, high performance container management service that supports Docker containers magement and lifecyle.
-- Using API calls you can launch and stop container-enabled applications, query the complete state of clusters, and access features like security groups, Elastic Load Balancing, EBS volumes and IAM roles.
+- Using API calls you can launch and stop container-enabled applications, query the complete state of clusters, and access features like security groups, Elastic Load Balancing, EBS volumes and **IAM roles**.
 - Amazon ECS can be used to schedule the placement of containers across clusters based on resource needs and availability requirements.
 - There is no additional charge for Amazon ECS.
 You pay for:
   - Resources created with the EC2 Launch Type (e.g. EC2 instances and EBS volumes).